 Who Experiences Poverty?

-One key factor often tying these groups together is that they rely on social security payments as their sole source of income, such as elderly pensioners.
+One key factor often tying these groups together is that they rely on social security payments as their sole source of income.
 Anyone in this position is far more likely to experience poverty as all the various payments are below the poverty line and increasingly so as they do not keep pace with cost of living, especially the steeply rising costs of housing.

 Because relying on social welfare payments is usually the result of other factors that keep people from work or burden them with other disadvantage there are particular groups who are persistently over-represented in studies of poverty in Australia.
 The Productivity Commission Report calls this ‘multiple deprivation’ and highlights lone parents, children, Indigenous Australians and people living with disability as especially prone to complex disadvantage.

 Noting the absence of some key statistical studies, the ACOSS study of Australian poverty showed that Aboriginal and Torrres Strait Islanders are more likely to experience poverty and are less likely to ‘exit welfare’ than other Australians.